bloop-box/.github/profile/README.md

 ### Software

-The software side handled by a client application written in Rust.
+The software side contains two major components.
+The first one is a client application written in Rust.
 In consists of the following components:

 - [Bloop Box Client](https://github.com/bloop-box/bloop-box-client):
   A small application handling all client side logic.